Echinacea purpurea | Purple Coneflower ‘Adobe Orange’

 Sow seeds in late winter to spring or in late summer to autumn.

-Echinacea is widely used as an herbal medicine (primarily Echinacea angustifolia and Echinacea purpurea).
-Great Plains tribes of Native Americans such as the Sioux, Lakota, Omaha, Winnebago, Kiowa, Crow, Hidatsa, Comanche, Pawnee, Choctaw, Delaware and Cheyenne have used preparations of the roots for over 400 years as a general cure-all.
-Native Americans exposed European colonists to the Echinacea plant and it was used widely during the 18th and 19th centuries to treat scarlet fever, syphilis, malaria, blood poisoning, and diphtheria.
+Echinacea is widely used as an herb (primarily Echinacea angustifolia and Echinacea purpurea).
+Great Plains tribes of Native Americans such as the Sioux, Lakota, Omaha, Winnebago, Kiowa, Crow, Hidatsa, Comanche, Pawnee, Choctaw, Delaware and Cheyenne have used preparations of the roots for over 400 years.
+Native Americans exposed European colonists to the Echinacea plant and it was used widely during the 18th and 19th centuries for scarlet fever, syphilis, malaria, blood poisoning, and diphtheria.
 Traditionally, Native Americans either chewed the pepper-flavored roots or they mashed the roots to apply them as a poultice.
 Today, people use extracts, ointments, pills, tablets or tinctures of the entire plant; roots, stems, leaves, and flower heads.
 It is believed that Echinacea stimulates the immune system and reduces the length and severity of colds, flu, sore throats, coughs, fevers, and infections.
-Echinacea was the most widely used plant remedy in the US and Europe until the dawn of the pharmaceutical age when it fell out of favor.
+Echinacea was the most widely used plants in the US and Europe until the dawn of the pharmaceutical age when it fell out of favor.
 Echinacea has come around to become a popular herbal remedy once again.

 Sun exposure: Full sun